nashthecoder/mevn-crud/README.md

-# mevn-crud
+# MASOMO APP
-## Masomo App  - MEVN stack - CRUD Application
+## MEVN stack CRUD Application

-### A tutorial pplication built in Vue.js , Node.js , Express and MongoDB
+### A tutorial application built in Vue.js , Node.js , Express and MongoDB

 - Each tutorial has id, title, description, published status
 - A User can create, retrieve, update, delete tutorials.